 Filters that remove PFAS and PFOA

 PFAS and PFOA are readily absorbed through the skin as well as through drinking water.
 Because of that, the only solution is Whole Home Filtration.
 Carbon block filtration is highly effective against PFAS and PFOA.
-Life ionizers has a number of whole home systems that employ carbon block technology that will protect you against PFAS and PFOA.
+Life ionizers have a number of whole-home systems that employ carbon block technology that will protect you against PFAS and PFOA.

 Has your health already been affected by PFAS and PFOA?
 Alkaline water may help

 Alkaline water has been shown to help with some health problems that are linked to PFAS and PFOA exposure.
 Additionally, a Life water ionizer comes with comprehensive filtration that protects you from PFAS and PFOA as well as hundreds of other toxic chemicals.
 If you live with a water supply contaminated with PFAS and PFOA, and suffer from health problems, a water ionizer may help you in two ways: The alkaline water made by the machine could help improve your health, and the machines’ filters will protect you from dangerous chemicals that may be lurking in your water.
 At a minimum, you should check to see if your water supply is contaminated with these dangerous chemicals